Infosheet 20 - The Australian system of government

 Australia is a constitutional monarchy.
 A monarchy is a country where the position of head of state is inherited.
 A constitutional monarchy is one where the powers of the monarch or sovereign—the King or Queen—are limited by law or convention, and generally exercised only according to the advice of an elected government.

 Australia’s head of state is King Charles III.
-King Charles is also King of the United Kingdom and several other countries which used to be part of the former British Empire.
-The King's role as King of Australia is quite separate from his role as King of the United Kingdom.
-The United Kingdom Government plays no part in the King’s role as King of Australia.
+King Charles is also King of the United Kingdom and several other former colonies of the British Empire.
+The King’s role as King of Australia is separate from his role as King of the United Kingdom.

 The Judiciary